open-component-model/ocm-k8s-toolkit/docs/adr/artifacts.md

 - In another GitHub organization that will be archived in the future as the initial purpose has vanished.
 - Implemented for a plain http-server and not for OCI registry (check [storage implementation][controller-manager-storage]).
 Thus, missing dedicated control-loop.
+- Requires an integration point for Flux and Argo.

+Basically rejected because we could only use the `Artifact` type definition and not the implementation for the storage.

 #### Option 4: Use `OCIRepository` implementation from `FluxCD` (rejected)